 What is an Ethernet cable used for?

 OK, so the purpose of an Ethernet cable is to send broadband signals between your modem, router, computer, and other internet-capable devices that are connected via wires.
-For those with high-speed connections, an Ethernet cable makes more sense to deliver such connections due to its capabilities.
+For those with high-speed connections, an Ethernet cable makes more sense for delivering them due to its capabilities.

 We recommend using Cat 5e, Cat 6e, or higher when deciding which Ethernet-capable to invest in.
 You can buy some good ones here at Amazon.